Helpful Websites + Resources

 Preventing childhood obesity

-Healthy Eating Active Living (HEAL) New Hampshire The HEAL Initiative is a statewide effort to increase healthy eating and active living across multiple sectors in worksites, schools, communities and municipalities, health and the food industry among all populations in New Hampshire.
+Healthy Eating Active Living (HEAL) New Hampshire The HEAL Campaign is a statewide effort to increase healthy eating and active living across multiple sectors in worksites, schools, communities and municipalities, health and the food industry among all populations in New Hampshire.

 Compares adult weight status with risk factors and chronic diseases such as type 2 diabetes, high blood pressure, high cholesterol, heart attack, and

 stroke.
 County comparisons are also provided.

 NH Obesity Data Book 2010 The New Hampshire Department of Health and Human Services (DHHS) Division of Public Health Services (DPHS) released the New Hampshire Obesity Data Book in November 2010.
 For the first time, all sources of obesity-related data have been gathered into one publication.

 The 2012 New Hampshire Livable Walkable Communities (LWC) toolkit has been prepared for use statewide as a resource for incorporating livable, walkable community principles into local, state and regional planning programs, policies and statutes.
 Prepared by the Southern NH Planning Commission with the LWC Advisory Committee, the updated toolkit identifies the key principles and recommendations for planners and municipalities, as well as coalitions and individuals.

 Early Sprouts Early Sprouts uses a "seed to table" curriculum centered on a working garden program.
 The goals of Early Sprouts are to increase healthier food consumption in young children, promote school and family based dietary changes, and reduce the risks associated with childhood overweight and obesity.

 The Convergence Partnership The goal of the Convergence Partnership, a consortium of national funders and CDC, is to change policies and environments to better achieve the vision of healthy people living in healthy places.